ajfisch/calibrated-selective-classification/README.md

 ## Data

-See individual repositories for data downloading and initial preparation instructions (however, we unfortunately cannot directly release MGH and NLST data).
+See individual repositories for data downloading and initial preparation instructions.

 ### Input formats